Natore District: History

+After the East India Company occupied Bengal, they imposed the Permanent Settlement, which led to the breakup of the Rajshahi Raj Zamindari.
+The district was partly affected by the Fakir-Sanyasi rebellion, which was often supported by Zamindars in the Natore region.
 Natore was the district headquarters of Rajshahi from 1769 to 1825.
 Administrative Natore subdivision was established in 1825 under Rajshahi district, on the eve of the shifting of the headquarters.

 In 1845, Natore Mahakuma was established.
 The Natore Municipality was established in 1869.